terrysheng/azure-content-zhtw/articles/hdinsight-use-oozie-coordinator-time.md

 		    if($oozieServerSatus -notmatch "NORMAL")
 		    {
-		        Write-Host "Oozie server status is $oozieServerSatus...cannot submit Oozie jobs.Check the server status and re-run the job." exit 1
+		        Write-Host "Oozie server status is $oozieServerSatus...cannot submit Oozie jobs.
+Check the server status and re-run the job." exit 1
 		    }
 		}